-Majors in Instructional Leadership (IL) and Curriculum and Instruction (CI) with modifications for licensure requirements, constitute the choices of the Ed.S. program.
+Majors in Instructional Leadership (IL) leading to Initial Tennessee Leadership Licensure, Educational Leadership (EL), a non-licensure leadership program not leading to initial Tennessee Leadership Licensure, and Curriculum and Instruction (CI) constitute the choices of the Ed.S. program.
 The emphasis areas are designed primarily for practitioners in the public schools.
-Each major is a 30 semester hour program.
+Each major is a 30-semester hour program.